Epic Games takes Apple fight to EU antitrust regulators

 The Commission, which is investigating Apple’s mobile payment system Apple Pay and the App Store, declined to comment on the complaint, saying it was aware of the concerns regarding Apple’s App Store rules.

-Epic Games has also complained to the UK Competition Appeal Tribunal and to the Australian watchdog, at the same time seeking damages.
-It has not asked the EU enforcers for damages.
+Epic Games has also complained to the UK Competition Appeal Tribunal and to the Australian watchdog.
+It has not asked the EU enforcers nor their peers in the UK and Australia for damages.

 Big companies such as Microsoft Corp, Spotify and Match Group Inc have also criticised Apple’s App Store fees and rules.